 Information

-Gary Way is currently a member of the Board of Trustees of NYU School of Law and the Board of Advisors at the National Sports Law Institute.
-Mr. Way practiced law for thirty-six years.
-He was the Vice President and Global Counsel of the Nike, Inc. worldwide sports marketing organization for the last twenty- four years as well as the General Counsel of the Jordan Brand-a $5 billion division.
-Mr. Way began his legal career on Wall Street as a litigation associate at Haight, Gardner, Poor and Havens moving onto working as a league lawyer at the National Basketball Association.
-Mr. Way received a bachelor’s degree in English from Rutgers College in 1980 together with a ROTC commission in the U.S. Army with distinction as a Distinguished Military Graduate.
+Gary Way is currently an independent director on the board of Townsquare Media, Inc. (NYSE: TSQ), and a member of the Board of Trustees of NYU School of Law, and the Board of Advisors at the National Sports Law Institute.
+Mr. Way retired in 2020 after a 36-year career practicing law.
+His last 24 years were spent at NIKE, Inc. where he was the Vice President and Global Counsel of its worldwide sports marketing organization and a member of the NIKE Corporate Leadership Team, and later served as the first-ever General Counsel of the Jordan Brand—a $5 billion division of NIKE.
+Mr. Way began his legal career on Wall Street as a litigation associate at Haight, Gardner, Poor and Havens before moving on to work as a league lawyer at the National Basketball Association.
+Mr. Way graduated from Rutgers College in 1980 with a degree in English, and as a Distinguished Military Graduate, together with a ROTC commission in the U.S. Army Reserve.
 Following graduation, he earned his law degree from New York University.
+He is a graduate of the Portland Metro Chamber’s Leadership Portland Program, and completed the Directors’ Consortium Program at the Stanford Graduate School of Business.
 Mr. Way joined the Dean’s Advisory Council in 2021.

 Alan Wink